-Remunerations given to directors, as approved by the Board Remuneration Committee, amounted to ₽4.4 million and ₽4.3 million in March 31, 2022and 2021, respectively.
+Remuneration given to directors, as approved by the Board Remuneration Committee, amounted to ₽4.4 million in March 31, 2023 and 2022.

 The Bank also provides banking services to directors and other key management personnel and persons connected to them.